marko-knoebl/slides/sections/vue-basics/10-options-api-basics-en.md

 ## Methods

-_Methods_ are functions associated with a component; they can be called from the template and they can access the state
+_Methods_ are functions associated with a component

+- can be called from the template
+- can access the state

 ## Computed